 The first step we have to take individually, which will reverberate out into society is to step squarely into awareness, which is in between these two polarities and hold them both.
 Neither is bad and neither is wrong and neither can be cut off from us because both are a part of us.
 We need to see the good intentions in the protector and ensure it that we are capable of taking care of the aspect that it is hiding, which is vulnerable.
 Then we need to acknowledge and take loving care of that pain and hurt belonging to the vulnerable self and begin to meet its needs.

 The need of the vulnerable self is not to have the threat be killed or brought to human justice.
 The need of the vulnerable self is to be kept safe and to be loved.
 For example, the need of my vulnerable self was not to have the Mormon temples blown up and consumed by fire.
-The need was not to have every Mormon be tortured until they die.
+The need was not to have every Mormon suffer as they had made me suffer.
 The need was to be included.
 The need was to be seen as good.
 The need was to be protected by the society that I was raised in.
 It is only when we become aware of the vulnerable self that we can become aware of these needs and begin to meet them.

 If we do not start to become aware of this split within us between the vulnerable self and the self that is protecting that vulnerable self against the world, the world will merely continue to mirror it externally.
 We will only feel the stirrings of that vulnerable self when we see the death toll of the victims of attacks like we saw this morning.
 Instead of becoming conscious enough to mend the split within us, we will protect those victims by turning against the perpetrators of these attacks.
 We will lock them behind bars.
 We will eradicate them in the name of keeping ourselves safe.
 We will simply play into the current unconscious and instinctual strategy of our own protector self, which is to eradicate harm by treating it as “other”.